Haleakala SunriseWhen, How & Where to Visit Haleakala

 When to Visit

-- Special Events are cancelled: All special events and guided programs, including hikes, walks and talks, night sky programs are cancelled until further notice.
+- Special Events are canceled: All special events and guided programs, including hikes, walks and talks, night sky programs are canceled until further notice.

 The following information has been unedited and true for when we are not in a temporary closure.
 We’ll share when things open up again.

 Given Maui’s perennially warm climate, visiting Haleakalā is a year-round option; the park is also open 24 hours per day, 365 days a year (with the exception of “extreme weather events,” the National Park Service reports, or virus outbreaks).

 Haleakala Sunrise is the most popular time to visit, and for good reason: Witnessing the sun soar from the summit—in all its striated glory—is downright astonishing.
 Nature’s show-offy display has become so popular that it now requires advanced registration (to improve traffic and streamline crowds between the sunrise hours of 3 and 7am).
 Reservations can be secured two months in advance and up until 6pm the day before your visit.
 The fee is minimal, $1.50 per car (as of this writing in March 2018).
 Photo ID is required at the entrance, and payment to visit the National Park (which is valid for three days) is made separable upon entering.

 Can’t bear the thought of setting your alarm for an ungodly hour while on a vay-or-stay-cation?
 Don’t distress: Day-time journeys are just as terrific, while sunset—and the sudden onslaught of stars nighttime creates—is outright phenomenal.

 Haleakalā’s Headquarters Visitor Center, near the park entrance, is open from 8am to 3:45pm; its Visitor Center near the summit is open from 6am to 3pm.

 Haven’t booked your reservations 2 months in advance?

 Haleakala Van Tour